data-apis/scipy-2023-presentation/paper.rst

 CPU-bound, and the library is unable to capture the benefits of GPU- and TPU-based execution models.
-By adopting the Python array API standard, scikit-learn can decouple its implementation from NumPy and support non-CPU-based execution, potentially allowing for increased performance.
+By adopting the Python array API standard, scikit-learn can decouple its implementation from NumPy and support non-CPU-based execution, potentially enabling increased performance.

 To test this hypothesis, we first examined the scikit-learn codebase to identify APIs which rely primarily on NumPy for their implementations.